Business

 The transformation of OpenAI from nonprofit to $29B for-profit

 OpenAI, the world-renowned artificial intelligence research laboratory, made headlines when it announced its decision to transition from a nonprofit organization to a for-profit company in 2019.
 From 2015 to 2018, the company allegedly remained non-profit.
-Today, the company has staggering valuation of $29 billion.
+Today, the company has a staggering valuation of $29 billion.

 The move, which raised eyebrows and sparked debates, represented a seismic shift for the organization which has long been regarded as a bastion of ethical and responsible AI development by those who made it and came amid growing demand for advanced AI technology.
 But as OpenAI seeks to balance its lofty ideals with the realities of the market, questions remain about how the company will navigate the complex landscape of AI development and ensure that its technology is used for the greater good.